graphprotocol/graph-node/docs/multiple-databases.md

 indexes.

-The last rule must not have a `match` statement to make sure that there is always some store and some indexer that will work on a deployment.
+The last rule must not have a `match` statement to make sure that there is always some shard and some indexer that will work on a deployment.

-The rule indicates the name of the `store` where the data for the deployment should be stored, which defaults to `primary`, and a list of `indexers`.
+The rule indicates the name of the `shard` where the data for the deployment should be stored, which defaults to `primary`, and a list of `indexers`.
 For the matching rule, one indexer is chosen from the `indexers` list so that deployments are spread evenly across all the nodes